Discover more from In His Words

 Americans continue to hold a nuanced view of the U.S. healthcare system, with a majority saying the government should ensure that all Americans have coverage but preferring that the system be funded privately.
 Partisans have fundamentally differing views on how healthcare should be delivered in the U.S., with Democrats indicating support for a system where the government not only guarantees coverage but provides healthcare, while Republicans remain wedded to the current system of private coverage and healthcare (Gallup).

-Companies, large and small, that provide private insurance for their employees remain central to this discussion as policy makers try to address American’s 28-million uninsured and those most impacted.
+Companies, large and small, that provide private insurance for their employees remain central to this discussion as policy makers try to address America’s 28-million uninsured and those most impacted.

 Males remain at the top of the list when it comes to those less likely to graduate high school, earn a GED, matriculate to and graduate from a two or four year college, and carry health insurance.